PlutoZhang/Zowe-docs/topics/cli-installplugins.md

 ## Setting the registry

-If you installed CA Brightside from the brightside-bundle.zip distributed with the Zoe PAX media, proceed to the [Install step](#installing-plug-ins).
+If you installed Zoe Brightside from the brightside-bundle.zip distributed with the Zoe PAX media, proceed to the [Install step](#installing-plug-ins).

-If you installed CA Brightside from a registry, confirm that NPM is set to target the registry by issuing the following command:
+If you installed Zoe Brightside from a registry, confirm that NPM is set to target the registry by issuing the following command:

 ```
 npm config set @brightside:registry https://api.bintray.com/npm/ca/brightside